-[: in-host host.sirius]
+[: in-host host.dell-dc1]

-There is then a need for further operations that assign new values for those attributes that have been removed; this is the purpose of the personalization operations.
+There is then a need for further operations that assign new values for those attributes that have been replaced.
+This occurs in the personalization and registration operations.

-3.3.3 Personalization
+3.4.3 Personalization and Accommodation

-The personalization operation can be performed either using the Session GUI, or using commands in the command-line dialog.
-Usually the most convenient is to use the Session GUI which is started using the command
+The operations of personalization and accommodation will be discussed together since they can both best be performed using the Session GUI, but also using commands in the command-line dialog.